waltercsmith/codeup-web-exercises/README.md

 #Codeup Web Exercises
-This repo will hold the exercise file for HTML/Javascript in the Codeup curriculum.
+ From codeup HTML/Javascript in the Codeup curriculum.